thaisbeham/dask-flood-mapper/CONTRIBUTING.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-### Propose changes with Pull requests
+### Propose changes with Pull Requests

-Pull requests(PR) are the best way to propose changes to the codebase.
+Pull Requests(PR) are the best way to propose changes to the codebase.
 Before issuing the PR, make sure that:

-1. Fork the repo and create your branch from main.
+1. Fork the repository and create your branch from main.
-2. If you've added code that should be tested, add tests.
+2. If you have added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you have changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!